marratj/containers-introduction/PITCHME.md

  - used to separate resources from each other
  - each resource only sees other resources if they are in the same namespace
- - everything outside its namespace doesn't exist for a process; notwithstanding Meltdown and Spectre ;-)
+ - everything outside its namespace doesn't exist for a process (if you disregard Meltdown and Spectre ;-))

 +++